AidanConnelly/commercial_rl_uses/README.md

 # Commercial RL uses
 🎉 Pull requests more than welcome! 🎉

-Documenting commercial reinforcement learning applications, the use of reinforcement learning in hte real world
+Documenting commercial reinforcement learning applications, the use of reinforcement learning in the real world

 List:
  * **Spotify**: Multiobjective contextual bandits in their recommendation algorithm